ManageIQ/manageiq.org/site/_posts/2017-04-17-announce_g_name.html.md

 published: true
 ---

 The results of the poll on the name of the G release are in.  *Nona Gaprindashvili* is the winner!
 Looking forward to all the exciting features that will come in the Gaprindashvili release!
 Thanks to all that voted!!
-We had 104 total votes for the G-Release,...whereas, the E-Release garnered a total of 98 votes.
+We had 104 total votes for the G-Release,...whereas, the F-Release garnered a total of 98 votes.
 The ManageIQ Community continues to grow!

 The following table shows the final vote tally.